Mathew Thomas

-Mathew Thomas (born 16 October 2002) is an Indian actor who appears in Malayalam and Tamil films.
+Mathew Thomas (born 16 October 2002) is an Indian actor who predominantly works in Malayalam cinema and occasionally appeared in Tamil films.
 He is known for his debut movie Kumbalangi Nights and later releases Thanneer Mathan Dinangal, Jo and Jo and Leo.

 Career

 He debuted through a role in the 2019 film Kumbalangi Nights, which he earned through an audition held at his school.
 The film was a critical and commercial success.
 It was followed by the lead role in Thanneer Mathan Dinangal (2019), a teenage romance film about a high-school student, Jaison.
 It received highly positive reviews from both critics and audience.
 He appeared as a young Benjamin Louis in the crime thriller Anjaam Pathiraa (2020), which was commercially successful.
 He also played a minor role in cyber crime thriller Operation Java.
 In 2021, he played a supporting role in the Mammootty starrer One, where his performance was well praised by critics and audience.
 In 2023, he made his Tamil film debut in Leo.